52 Geek-Out: DCU Part 1

 Writer: Greg Rucka / Artist: Steve Epting

 The son of an American lighthouse keeper and an Atlantean refugee, Arthur Curry is torn between civilizations.
 Like Bruce Wayne he was orphaned at a young age, but unlike Batman he is effusive in companionship.
-Like Kal-El of Krypton his heritage has provided him with abilities beyond mortal ken, but unlike Superman his people still exist — even as each side of his family tree constantly questions his allegiance to it over the other.
+Like Kal-El of Krypton his heritage has provided him with abilities beyond mortal ken, but unlike Superman his people still live — even as each side of his family tree constantly questions his allegiance to it over the other.
 Like Princess Diana of Themiscyra he is descended from royalty in a secret city, but unlike Wonder Woman he only discovered his homeland after years spent wandering the surface and the oceans upon his father's death.
-Aquaman stands both with and apart from the world's greatest superheroes, as we'll see in this series from versatile writer Greg Rucka [DC's Wonder Woman, Oni's Whiteout, Marvel's Wolverine — just to name the Ws] and cover/interior artist Steve Epting [The Marvels Project, Captain America].
+Aquaman stands both with and apart from the world's greatest superheroes, as we'll see in this series from versatile writer Greg Rucka [DC's Wonder Woman, Oni's Whiteout, Marvel's Wolverine — just to name the Ws] and cover/interior artist Steve Epting [Avengers, Captain America].

 Writer: Paul Chadwick / Artist: Nicola Scott